-KZT'000 31 December 2020 31 December 2019 At the beginning of the year 3,350,026 3,160,912 Change in estimate (Note 12) (503,502) (44,469) Unwinding of discount (Note 10) 238,857 233,583 At the end of the year 3,085,381 3,350,026
+'000 KZT 31 December 2021 31 December 2020 At the beginning of the year 3,085,381 3,350,026 Change in estimate (Note 12) 63,433 (503,502) Unwinding of discount (Note 10) 304,527 238,857 At the end of the year 3,453,341 3,085,381

-In accordance with the Contracts, the Company has obligations to decommission the consequences of uranium exploration and production activities on the contract territory, which include the decommissioning works at the deposit facilities (well abandonment, liquidation of industrial pipelines, buildings and constructions, de-activation and disposal of low-level waste, etc.); reclamation works on the land plots used in the operational activity; environmental monitoring during reclamation works; post-rehabilitation control and other measures.
+In accordance with the Contracts, the Company has obligations to decommission the consequences of uranium exploration and production activities on the contract territory, which include the decommissioning works at the deposit facilities (well abandonment, liquidation of industrial pipelines, buildings and constructions, de-activation and disposal of low-level radioactive waste, etc.); reclamation works on the land plots used in the operational activity; environmental monitoring during reclamation works; post-rehabilitation control and other measures.

 To meet these obligations, the Company has developed a liquidation program to determine the expected costs to be incurred.
-The expected future cash flows were discounted to net present value using a nominal risk-free discount rate of 9.87% (2019: 7.13%), including projected inflation rate of 5.17% (2019: 5.30%).
+The expected future cash flows were discounted to net present value using a nominal risk-free discount rate of 9.85% (2020: 9.87%), including projected inflation rate of 5.12% (2020: 5.17%).
 A change in estimate has been mainly due to a change in the rate.
-It is expected that the major part of expenses will be incurred within the period from 2023 to 2028, at the end of the production life of the Deposits.
+It is expected that a major part of expenses will be incurred within the period from 2023 to 2029, at the end of the production life of the Deposits.